lrottach/azure-bicep-samples/README.md

-# AzureBicepDemo
+# project-bicep-wvd
-Technical introduction to Azure Bicep language
+Demo about deploying some Azure WVD session hosts into an existing environment.